• Tue. Feb 3rd, 2026

 Cyprus Koupes

-Koupes are a delicious Cypriot street food that is traditionally made of a bulgur wheat crust, which is then stuffed with a ground meat mixture.
-They are mainly consumed as savoury snacks throughout the year and they are readily available in most bakeries today.
-There are many homemade variations of this recipe, but this one tries to keep everything simple
+KOUPES are a delicious Cypriot street food that is traditionally made from a bulgur wheat crust.
+Stuffed with a minced meat mixture, they are mainly consumed as savoury snacks throughout the year.
+Although they are readily available in most bakeries today, there are several homemade variations of the standard recipe.

 HOW TO MAKE KOUPES